A Fund for Women Grantmaking Process

 A Fund for Women Grantmaking Criteria

-A Fund for Women is interested in projects from Dane County nonprofit organizations that focus on women’s economic empowerment and increasing opportunities for education and family sustaining jobs by serving underserved women and people who identify as women who experience systemic injustice; people with disabilities; those living in poverty or unstable economic conditions; and those hurt by poverty-wage jobs with weak benefits and low or volatile hours.
+A Fund for Women is interested in projects from Dane County nonprofit organizations that focus on women’s economic empowerment and increasing opportunities for education and family sustaining jobs for underserved women.

 Organizations eligible for funding are working to: